Createdd/Writing/articles/WebScrapingIntro.md

 Copyright, privacy, competitive and civil law aspects may be violated depending on each case.
 It's important to see the difficulties between court rulings in different countries (especially America and Europe) and simply missing legislation caused by the fast progression of "internet cases".

-In my opinion it's safe to say that, if you have the feeling that some web scrapping actions are not legal, it probably isn't.
+It's safe to say that, if you have the feeling that some web scrapping actions are not legal, they probably aren't.
 Websites and, or databases often protected by simple intellectual property law.
-It means that others are not allowed to use the data that is presented on the website.
+Which means that others are not allowed to use the data that is presented on the website.
 This makes perfect sense because people put effort and knowledge into their online presentation and created data.

 This extends to social media platforms in particular.
 Using their data and creating automated bots violate their fundamental principle of human interaction.
 It's therefore safe to assume that any kind of bots violate some applicable law.